michael-gillett/node-stream-player/README.md

 // Get the metadata for the current playing song, throws an error if no metadata was given player.nowPlaying()

+// Get an array of metadata for the songs in the queue player.getQueue()
 ```

 ### Roadmap